jontyzheng/leetcode-/1051-heights-checker/Log.md

 On index 4 (0-based) we have 1 vs 3 so we have to move this student.
 ```

-Yeah, while u comparing one original one to the sorted one, how many different nums pair u find, how many times u gotta exchange.
+Yeah, while u comparing one original one to the sorted one, how many different pair u find, how many times u need to move.

 So, for that, the non-decreasing order is there.
-And we also know, there is a method called Arrays.sort(), which makes the same order thing.
+And we also know, there is a method called `Arrays.sort()`, which makes the same order thing.
 Then we got the idea.

 ### Start work

-1. Using the `Arrays.sort()` to sort the heights first.
-Note that the value it return is boolean, which means it do sort the original array, so, we gotta ceate a new array to put the sorted array and, save the original array, which reminds me the method called `Arrays.copyOf()`
+1. Using the `Arrays.sort()` to sort the <I>heights</I> firstly.
+Note that the value it returns is boolean, which means it do sort the original array.
+So, we gotta ceate a new array to put the sorted one and, save the original array, which reminds me of the method called `Arrays.copyOf()`
-So ther we go.
+So there we go.

 2.Make sure we copy the original one to another array, just named it copyedOne, then we sort the array in the ().
-Then we compare them in sequence, make a counter record as soon as there is a pair not equal each other.
+Then we compare them in sequence, make a counter record as soon as a pair not equal each other is found.

 3.Return the counter, which is the answer we need to commit.
 This is it.